 “She’ll make a full recovery,” said Atopia.
 “The medical facility at the starport there isn’t first rate, but they’re good.
 She’ll just be laid up for a week or so.
 A little cosmetic surgery down the road will take care of the scars.”

 “That’s very good to hear,” he said.
 “I don’t suppose you’d want to replace her as Liaison to Dnieper?”

 “Afraid not, Your Grace,” she said.
 “Quite frankly, I’m enjoying my retirement, thank you very much.
 I was never much of an administrator.”

 “For which, I’m grateful,” said the duke as he rose to his feet.
 “Divide whatever’s left of the credit voucher between Baron Harper and yourself with my blessing.”

 Atopia rose to hers as well.
 “Many thanks, Your Grace,” she said.
 “I am curious how the Imperium’s Science Bureau is going to handle things there.
 Baronet Deidre made it sound pretty delicate so far as the local government was concerned.”

 “Time will tell,” said the Duke as he showed her to the door.
-“For now, the matter will be in the lap of Duke Wymark Gascoyne – when your report reaches him at the sector capital on Danube about nine weeks from now, which will be fairly close to the end of this year.”
+“For now, the matter will be in the lap of Duke Wymark Gascoyne – when your report reaches him at the sector capital on Belaya about six weeks from now, which will be getting fairly close to the end of this year.”